Questions or concerns? Scroll down for answers to some of the frequently asked questions about the Fellowship process.

 Upon completion of the Fellowship, participation in a global network of leaders poised to contribute to civic society and exposure to opportunities provided by other Humanity in Action programming, such as professional fellowships, grant competitions, study trips, international conferences, leadership roles and speaking engagements.

-Fellows from abroad participating in the programs in Copenhagen, and Sarajevo will stay with host families or individual hosts.
+Fellows from abroad participating in the programs in Amsterdam and Berlin will stay with host families or individual hosts.
 The “home stay” is an important and valuable part of the Humanity in Action learning experience.
-Fellows in the Atlanta program will stay in university dormitories at Georgia State University.

 Humanity in Action Fellowship programs are intense and rigorous.
 The program days usually start at 9AM and run until 6PM and occasional evening programming.
 Additionally, some of the weekends have structured programming.
 Active and engaged participation is key to creating a meaningful Fellowship experience and therefore, we advise that the Fellows do not commit to other activities during the program.
 In the 11 months after the program, Fellows who wish to become Senior Fellows must complete an Action Project, the time dedications of which will vary from Fellow to Fellow and project to project, but are an important part of the Humanity in Action experience and commitment.